SUPERCILEX/hardcaml_riscv/docs/branch-prediction/paper.typ

 There are a number of other examples that showcase Hardcaml's power, but a full paper could be written on the subject so I will only further discuss a key benefit Hardcaml provided while implementing BATAGE: interactive model checking.

-The combinational logic portions of this paper's BATAGE implementation are model checked: the BATAGE model was re-implementation in Ocaml and used to validate the correctness of this paper's BATAGE implementation by generating random inputs to the circuit and validating them against the model.
+The combinational logic portions of this paper's BATAGE implementation are model checked: the BATAGE model was reimplemented in Ocaml and used to validate the correctness of this paper's BATAGE implementation by generating random inputs to the circuit and validating them against the model.
 Dozens and dozens of bugs were found through this process!
 While the same thing could have presumably been achieved using Verilator, having the model and implementation in the same language made it trivial to add print statements and use waveform debugging to quickly identify the source of the bugs.